FormidableLabs/spectacle/README.md

 ## One Page

-To aid with a speedy development we've provide a simple boilerplate HTML page with a bespoke script tag that contains your entire presentation.
+To aid with speedy development we've provided a simple boilerplate HTML page with a bespoke script tag that contains your entire presentation.
 The rest of the setup will take care of transpiling your React/ESnext code, providing Spectacle, React, and ReactDOM libraries, and being raring to go with a minimum of effort.

 We can start with this project's sample at [`one-page.html`](./one-page.html).
 It's the same presentation as the fully-built-from-source version, with a few notable exceptions: